Starscream: Transformers Cinematic Universe

 During the production of the live-action film, writer Alex Kurtzman stated that Starscream would not stray from his treacherous roots as he seeks to overthrow Megatron, and frequently engages in arguments with him.
 In the first film, he is seen vehemently pledging his allegiance to Megatron when the latter breaks free from the Hoover Dam, but unlike the other Decepticons, he is not killed in the final battle and leaves Earth at the end of the movie.
 Starscream transforms into a Lockheed Martin F-22 Raptor.
-Starscream is armed with a rotary cannon, missile launchers, and a saw.
+Starscream is armed with a rotary cannon, rocket launchers, and a saw.
 When in jet mode, he can simulate the presence of a human pilot, the same holographic model (referred to as "Mustache Man" on-set and in the credits) that "pilots" Blackout and "drives" Barricade.
 The actor is Air Force Major Brian Reece, a helicopter pilot instructor at Kirtland Air Force Base.